ucsf-ckm/symfony-emberjs-edition/README.md

 Setup your database connection - use sqlite for a fast demo.

-Creae the database schema and add some sample data:
+Create the database schema and add some sample data:

     php app/console doctrine:schema:create --env=dev
     php app/console doctrine:fixtures:load --env=dev